-Youth with disabilities are overrepresented in foster care.2 Foster youth with disabilities experience a higher rate of abuse than children and youth without disabilities.3 More than a fifth of foster care alumni experience post-traumatic stress disorder, a higher rate than U.S. war veterans.4 They face the common challenges of transitioning to adulthood5 and have the added challenge of requiring support to accommodate their disability when transitioning across agencies and systems.6
+Youth with disabilities are overrepresented in foster care.2 Foster youth with disabilities experience a higher rate of abuse than children and youth without disabilities.3 Over a fifth of foster care alumni experience post-traumatic stress disorder, a higher rate than U.S. war veterans.4 They face the common challenges of transitioning to adulthood 5 and have the added challenge of requiring support to accommodate their disability when transitioning across agencies and systems.6

 A few strategies that are supported in practice and research include:

-- appointment and training of education surrogates who can ensure an undisrupted educational process and act as an advocate for the youth; and
+- appointment and training of education surrogates who can ensure an undisrupted educational process and act as an advocate for the youth

 - a consistent presence and connection with caring adults who are inside and outside of the family.7

-- Between 65 percent and 90 percent of youth in correctional facilities meet the diagnostic criteria for at least one mental health disorder.9
+- Approximately two-thirds of youth in correctional facilities meet the diagnostic criteria for at least one mental health disorder, and studies have shown that as many as 51 to 57 percent have two or more mental disorders.
+9

-- Almost 40 percent of incarcerated youth have been eligible for services under the Individuals with Disabilities Education Act in comparison to fewer than 10 percent in the general population.10
+- Nearly 40 percent of incarcerated youth have been eligible for services under the Individuals with Disabilities Education Act in comparison to fewer than 10 percent in the general population.10

 - Ten percent of youth have specific learning disabilities, which can make learning basic skills, such as reading, writing, and math, more difficult.